 Tell Me Your Story Consultations are complimentary (FREE).
 Sessions start at $225/hr and special pricing exists for programs and packages >> Session Pricing

-Disclaimer: There is no guarantee of specific results and that results will vary from person to person and issue to issue.
+Disclaimer: There is no guarantee of specific results and results will vary from person to person and issue to issue.
 Hypnotherapist’s work with vocational and advocational self-improvement and are not licensed by the State of California as healing arts practitioners.
 Some conditions may require a medical or psychological referral.
+I can help you with that.
 Hypnotherapy is an approved medical practice that is fully recognized in many countries around the world.
 Hypnotherapy is frequently used to control pain without any side effects and when drugs sometimes fail.
 Due to this holistic mind/body approach healing can occur rapidly, yet gently, with faster recovery and fewer doctors visits.